 “Well, um, no. It’s not like there’s a blood test or anything,” he replied after a pause.
 “But we have an intensive cognitive behavioral therapy program that may help you.”

-“Do you really think your therapists can teach me something the Buddhist monks I’ve been learning from for years haven’t already taught me?”
+“Do you really think your therapists can teach me anything the Buddhist monks I’ve been learning from for years haven’t already taught me?”
 I asked as I lifted my purse and prepared to leave.

 “Well, um, that’s what I can offer you,” he reiterated.